Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Improved Circuit for -ary Grover's Search

-As in \cite{gokhale2019asymptotic}, the circuit decomposition of generalized Toffoli gate is realized in terms of ternary Toffoli gate instead of 1-qutrit and 2-qutrit gates in order to obtain lower circuit depth.
-But during simulation, they decomposed the ternary Toffoli gate into six 2-qutrit and seven 1-qutrit physically implementable quantum gates.
+As in \cite{gokhale2019asymptotic}, the circuit decomposition of generalized Toffoli gate is realized in terms of ternary Toffoli gate instead of one-qutrit and two-qutrit gates in order to obtain lower circuit depth.
+But during simulation, they decomposed the ternary Toffoli gate into six two-qutrit and seven one-qutrit physically implementable quantum gates.
 We have also followed a similar approach for extending the decomposition of generalized $n$-qudit Toffoli gate in terms of $d+1$-ary Toffoli gate.
 But, the approach of further decomposition of the Toffoli for simulation purpose has not been adopted.
-Instead, the $d+1$-ary Toffoli gate has been decomposed into $d+2$-ary CNOT gates.
-Let us consider a generalized CNOT gate for $d+2$-ary quantum system as $C^{+1}_{X,d+2}$, where $+1$ and $d+2$ denote that the target qudit is incremented by $1 \ (\text{mod } d+2)$ only when the control qudit value is $d+1$.
+Instead, the $d+1$-ary Toffoli gate has been decomposed into $d+1$-ary and/or $d+2$-ary CNOT gates.
+Let us consider a generalized CNOT gate for $d+2$-ary quantum systems as $C^{+1}_{X,d+2}$, where $+1$ and $d+2$ denote that the target qudit is incremented by $1 \ (\text{mod } d+2)$ only when the control qudit value is $d+1$.
 The $((d+2)^2 \times (d+2)^2)$ matrix representation of the $C^{+1}_{X,d+2}$ gate is as follows:

 where $X^{+1}_{d+2}$ and $0_{d+2}$ are both $(d+2) \times (d+2)$ matrices as shown below: